top of page

 Day 1 - August 16th - Today will be spent taking in the lovely city of Edinburgh.
 A must see while in the Georgian New Town of the city is Edinburgh's Georgian House, a magnificently restored Edinburgh New Townhouse with fine collections of paintings, costumes and period furnishings.
 The Georgian era produced some of Scotland’s most distinctive architecture.
 In the late 1700s, this grand townhouse was at the heart of Edinburgh’s New Town development.
 The house was designed by acclaimed architect Robert Adam and was a true statement of luxury in an era of enlightenment, for those who could afford it.
 After a tour of the house we will have Afternoon Tea on a Vintage Red Bus.
 Combining two Quintessentially British Classics with an afternoon tea aboard a Vintage Routemaster Bus, touring around the Scottish Capital.
 So whilst you are admiring the beautiful sites of Edinburgh city you can indulge in a gorgeous afternoon tea!
 Welcoming Dinner followed by a Performance at Edinburgh Castle of the Royal Edinburgh Military Tattoo.
 Overnight near Edinburgh.
 (B,L,D)

-Day 3 – August 17th - This morning we make our way to the Highlands Village of Pitlochry with a few stops along the way.
+Day 2 – August 17th - This morning we make our way to the Highlands Village of Pitlochry with a few stops along the way.
 The first stop will be Hopetoun House, Scotland's finest stately house.
 The atmosphere of warmth and vitality within the house reflects its status as the home of the Hope Family from its building in 1699 to this day.
 The magnificent interiors which have remained virtually unchanged for three centuries reflect the elegance of the Georgian era and are decorated with the best period furniture, paintings, tapestries and clocks, with beautifully crafted finishes of carving, gilding and plasterwork.
-We then make our way to Perth and Scone Palace, the home of the Earls of Mansfield.
-We will first have afternoon tea and then take a tour of the place that was once the crowning place of Scottish Kings, Scone Palace occupies a unique position in Scotland’s history.
+We will have afternoon tea here before we then make our way to Perth and Scone Palace, the home of the Earls of Mansfield for a tour of the place that was once the crowning place of Scottish Kings, Scone Palace occupies a unique position in Scotland’s history.
 A breathtakingly beautiful place of power and mystery and the rightful home of the celebrated Stone of Scone, Scone Palace is regarded as a national treasure and is revered as the historic jewel in Scotland’s crown.
 From here it is just a short way to our accommodation in Pitlochry where we get settled in to our accommodation before dinner.
 Dinner and Overnight Pitlochry.
 (B,L,D)

-Day 7 - August 19th - This morning we head toward my favorite Glen in all of Scotland, Glen Lyon.
+Day 4 - August 19th - This morning we head toward my favorite Glen in all of Scotland, Glen Lyon.
 On the way, we will stop in Fortingall to see the Fortingall Yew standing next to the wee church there.
 The yew tree which grows there has been estimated to be 5,000 years old and is the oldest living organism in Britain and possibly the world.
 The churchyard also has grave slabs and incised crosses that are hundreds of years old.
 The drive through Glen Lyon is mystical and magical with wee villages and breathtaking scenery around every turn.
 We then head north to the Spectacular Loch Rannoch and along the loch to Kinloch Rannoch where we Stop for Afternoon Tea.
 We then visit House of Bruar, home of Scottish Country Clothing with an extensive range of high quality products in both the Men’s and Ladies Clothing Halls.
 You can also find the Finest Country Fayre of Traditional Scottish Food and Drink in the Food Halls and Delicatessen.
 It also houses the largest collection of Cashmere in the UK.
 The Country Living Shop carries plenty of choice for decorating your home, or even the perfect gift.
-This evening we are out to dinner and then a Performance at the Pitlochry Festival Theatre.
+This evening we are out to at Highland Night with the Vale of Atholl Pipe Band for an evening of traditional entertainment, full of Scottish music and dance on the Pitlochry Recreation Ground.
 Dinner and Overnight Pitlochry.
 (B,L,D)

 Day 5 - August 20th - Our first visit of the day takes us to the very heart of Angus in Scotland, Glamis Castle.
 This has been the ancestral seat to the Earls of Strathmore and Kinghorne since 1372.
 Once the inspiration for William Shakespeare’s Macbeth, Glamis is renowned for its rich history and famous visitors, from Mary, Queen of Scots to James V. Glamis Castle was the childhood home of HM Queen Elizabeth The Queen Mother.
 Her younger daughter, HRH Princess Margaret, was born here and was also frequent visitor during her childhood, alongside her elder sister HRH Princess Elizabeth.
 After lunch at Glamis we make our way to Dunnottar Castle, a spectacularly situated coastal castle with breathtaking views.
 This dramatic and evocative ruined cliff top fortress was the home of the Earls Marischal, once one of the most powerful families in Scotland.
 Steeped in history, this romantic and haunting ruin is a photographer’s paradise, a history lover’s dream and an iconic tourist destination for visitors the world over.
 Oliver Cromwell's Army laid siege to the castle in 1652, but The Honours of Scotland were smuggled out of the castle and taken to Kinneff Church, where they remained until the restoration of the monarchy in 1660.
 Dinner Overnight Moray Firth.
 (B,L,D)